garylirocks/quickrefs/azure-sql.markdown

   - Only restore individual DBs, not the entire MI instance
   - For a encrypted DB, you need access to the certificate or asymmetric key used for encryption
 - Difference to SQL DB:
-  - Support backup to/restore from URL
+  - Support backup to/restore from URL (not a file)
   - Can only generate a `COPY_ONLY` backup, log chain is maintained by SQL MI
     ```sql
     BACKUP DATABASE contoso
     TO URL = 'https://myacc.blob.core.windows.net/mycontainer/contoso.bak'
     WITH COPY_ONLY
     ```
-  - To take a user-initiated copy-only backup, you must disable TDE for the specific database
+  - To take a user-initiated "COPY ONLY" backup, you must disable TDE for the specific database

 ### Migration options